 In 2008, I passed my Fellowship exams, in the area of Sports Physiotherapy, with a recognised sub-specialty of the Hip.
 Leading into this time, and since, I have followed closely the key areas of diagnosis, specific management principles for all categories of hip pain including Femoroacetabular Impingement Syndrome, Hip Dysplasia, Hip OA, exercise rehabilitation of the hip, hip specific requirements for return to activity/sport, surgical indications and types for hip pain, and everything in between, and how this knowledge translates into high value care for patients suffering from hip pain.

-The focus of clinical contact, over the tele-physiotherapy consultation service, will be to work with you on the following:
+The focus of clinical contact will be to work with you on the following:

 1/ to set or confirm a working diagnosis

 3/ work with you to engage the right people to help you work through it

 - provide primary opinion as first point of contact

 - an independent second opinion